 Course Outline

-I. Accessibility: What it is and what problems are most commonly associated with it.
+I. Accessibility.
+What it is and what problems are most often associated with it.

 1. What is accessibility?;